-- (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a), to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Article 9.3, Article 9.4, Article 9.5 or Article 9.6. - 2.
-Article 9.3, Article 9.4, Article 9.5 and Article 9.6 shall not apply to any measure that a Party adopts or maintains with respect to sectors, sub-sectors or activities, as set out by that Party in its Schedule to Annex II. - 3.
-If a Party considers that a non-conforming measure applied by a regional level of government of the other Party, as referred to in subparagraph 1(a)(ii), creates a material impediment to the cross-border supply of services in relation to the former Party, it may request consultations with regard to that measure.
-The Parties shall enter into consultations with a view to exchanging information on the operation of the measure and to considering whether further steps are necessary and appropriate.4
+- (ii) a regional level of government, as set out by that Party in its Schedule to Annex I; or - (iii) a local level of government; - (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a), to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Articles 8.3, 8.4, 8.5 or 8.6. - 2.
+Articles 8.3, 8.4, 8.5 and 8.6 shall not apply to any measure that a Party adopts or maintains with respect to sectors, sub-sectors or activities, as set out by that Party in its Schedule to Annex II. - 3.
+If a Party considers that a non-conforming measure applied by a regional level of government of the other Party, as referred to in paragraph 1(a)(ii), creates a material impediment to trade in services in relation to the former Party, it may request consultations with regard to that measure.
+The Parties shall enter into consultations with a view to exchanging information on the operation of the measure and to considering whether further steps are necessary and appropriate.

-Article 9.8: Domestic Regulation
+Article 8.8: Domestic Regulation

 - 1. Each Party shall ensure that all measures of general application affecting trade in services are administered in a reasonable, objective and impartial manner. - 2.
-With a view to ensuring that measures relating to qualification requirements and procedures, technical standards and licensing requirements do not constitute unnecessary barriers to trade in services, while recognising the right to regulate and to introduce new regulations on the supply of services in order to meet its policy objectives, each Party shall endeavour to ensure that any such measures that it adopts or maintains are: - (a) based on objective and transparent criteria, such as competence and the ability to supply the service; - (b) not more burdensome than necessary to ensure the quality of the service; - (c) in the case of licensing procedures, not in themselves a restriction on the supply of the service.
+With a view to ensuring that measures relating to qualification requirements and procedures, technical standards and licensing requirements do not constitute unnecessary barriers to trade in services, while recognising the right to regulate and to introduce new regulations on the supply of services in order to meet its policy objectives, each Party shall endeavour to ensure that any such measures that it adopts or maintains are: - (a) based on objective and transparent criteria, such as competence and the ability to supply the service; - (b) not more burdensome than necessary to ensure the quality of the service; and - (c) in the case of licensing procedures, not in themselves a restriction on the supply of the service.

-4 For greater certainty, a Party may request consultations with the other Party regarding non-conforming measures applied by the central level of government, as referred to in subparagraph 1(a)(i).
+&lt;sup>5 For greater certainty, a Party may request consultations with the other Party regarding non-conforming measures applied by the central level of government, as referred to in paragraph 1(a)(i).